-In Thailand, the Solidarity Center and its partners push for enforcement of international labor standards and national labor law, strive to protect the rights of migrant workers and prevent human trafficking, and seek legal redress for trafficking victims.
+The Solidarity Center joins with Thai unions and community groups in pushing for enforcement of international labor standards and national labor law, protecting the rights of migrant workers, preventing human trafficking and achieving legal redress for trafficking victims.

 Thailand: Founders of Migrant Workers Network Get ILRF Award

 .
 May 23, 2013—Secretary General Sawit Kaewwan of the State Enterprises Workers’ Relations Confederation (SERC) and President Aung Kyaw of the Migrant Worker Rights Network (MWRN) received awards yesterday in Washington, D.C., for their work to protect and promote the rights of migrant workers in Thailand.

 Thailand: Police Get Manual to Combat Human Trafficking.

 January 4, 2012—Thai police will now be equipped with a detailed manual, created with Solidarity Center support, that will help them identify and address human trafficking, a growing crime in many countries that involves forced labor or sexual exploitation.